 Whatever method you're using, Hotspot Shield doesn't have any bandwidth limits or restrictions, so you should be able to use the service as much as you like.

 Hotspot Shield's Windows app opens with a dark panel displaying the current default location, a large On/Off button, and a tiny sidebar with more options.
-There are more buttons and settings than most apps, but it's not difficult to use, and even total VPN newbies are likely to be exploring the app's features right away.
+There are more buttons and settings than most apps but it's not difficult to use.
+Even total VPN newbies are likely to be able to explore the app's features right away.

-Tapping the On button got us connected in a reasonably speedy 4-5 seconds.
-Some VPNs are faster—IVPN's WireGuard connections can be up and running in around a second—but others can take 10 to 20 seconds, sometimes even longer.
+Tapping the On button got us connected in a reasonably speedy 4 to 5 seconds.
+Some VPNs are faster—IVPN's WireGuard connections can be up and running in around a second—but others can take 10 to 20 seconds, occasionally even longer.

-Once connected, a map appears showing your new virtual location, while other panels display a host of connection details: your server IP address, load and latency, the amount of data used today, your current transfer speeds and the name of your local network (handy as a reminder when you're connecting to wireless hotspots, say).
-This is a little cluttered and could intimidate not-so-technical users, but if you're not interested in the stats, they can all be safely ignored.
-Just hit the Disconnect button when you're done, and they'll all disappear.
+Once connected, a map appears showing your new virtual location, while other panels display a host of connection details: your server IP address, load and latency, the amount of data used on the current day, your current transfer speeds, and the name of your local network (handy as a reminder when you're connecting to wireless hotspots, say).
+It's a little cluttered and could intimidate not-so-technical users, but if you're not interested in the stats, they can all be safely ignored.

-Hotspot Shield's settings dialog is more capable, with a choice of protocols (IKEv2 or Hydra), and switches to run the client when Windows starts, prevent IP leaks, and enable a kill switch to block internet access if the VPN drops.
+Hotspot Shield's settings dialog box is more accessible, with a choice of protocols (WireGuard, IKEv2 or Hydra), and switches to run the client when Windows starts, prevent IP leaks, and enable the kill switch.

-The 'Smart VPN' feature is an extended split tunneling option which enables choosing both websites and apps that won't have their traffic routed through the VPN.
+Split Tunneling is a handy feature that enables choosing both websites and apps that won't have their traffic routed through the VPN.
 If a website doesn't work as usual when the VPN is on, or perhaps gaming performance is affected, add them to the Bypass list and they'll use your regular connection instead of the VPN tunnel.

 Support for keyboard shortcuts is a small usability plus.
 Ctrl+Shift+C connects and then disconnects, for instance, while Ctrl+Shift+V displays and enables choosing a virtual location.

-Hotspot Shield's Mac app is a stripped-back version of the Windows edition, with many features dropped and some unexpected and unnecessary differences.
+Hotspot Shield's Mac app is a stripped-back version of the Windows edition, with many features dropped and some unexpected and (we suspect) unnecessary differences.

 If you only need the VPN basics, and you never use the Windows app, this may not matter very much.
-But for everyone else, the interface inconsistencies and serious shortage of features make this a poor Mac choice.
-Most providers do a far better job with their desktop apps.
+But for everyone else, the interface inconsistencies and shortage of features make this a below-par Mac choice.

 Android and iOS apps

-There are a bunch of privacy extras, starting with ad, cookie, tracker, malware and WebRTC blockers, along with a handy option to ignore any resources you're accessing which are hosted within your local network.
+Just in case that's not enough, Hotspot Shield has also crammed in ad, cookie, tracker, malware, and WebRTC blockers, along with a handy option to ignore any resources you're accessing which are hosted within your local network.

 If Hotspot Shield isn't working for you, the various apps give you instant access to advice on common issues by embedding documents from the website.
 As usual, if your issue is more complex, you can head off to the support website for more in-depth guidance.

-A web-based Support Center organizes its articles by platform, as well as categories like Payments and Subscriptions, Manage Account and Common Issues.
-There is some useful information on the website that you won't always get elsewhere (release notes, for instance), but most articles can't match the depth you'll get with providers like ExpressVPN.
+A web-based Support Center organizes its articles by platform, as well as categories like Payments and Subscriptions, Manage Account, and Common Issues.
+There is some useful information on the website that you won't always get elsewhere (release notes, for instance), but most articles can't match the depth or reliability you'll get with providers like ExpressVPN.

 Fortunately, if you can't find an answer in the knowledgebase, you're able to get in touch with the support team via live chat or email.

-There's room for improvement on the support site, then, but many users should quickly find the core details they need, and the quality support team are on hand to help with anything else.
+There's room for improvement on the support site, but many users should quickly find the core details they need, and a quality support team is always on hand to help with anything else.

 Hotspot Shield review: Final verdict